This post is approximately 400 words.

 I often like to let an idea run around in my head for a bit as I try to form it into something more tangible.
 If I can keep thinking about it as the day goes on – maybe water it, fertilize it – it starts to develop and grow.
 Suddenly, a day or a week later, I find myself typing away, turning thought into word and idea into story.

-But that idea is very much like a cloud riding the wind at the head of a storm, and if I turn my focus away, sometimes for even a moment, those skyborne wisps will be something else by the time I look back, leaving nothing but gray thunderheads in their wake.
-The storm itself arrives days later when my mind gives me a little poke and says, “Hey, you had a great idea last Wednesday, but it’s soooo gone now.
+But that idea is very much like a cloud riding the head of a storm, and if I turn my focus away, sometimes for even a moment, those skyborne wisps will be something else by the time I look back, leaving nothing but gray thunderheads in their wake.
+The storm itself arrives days later when my mind gives a little poke and says, “Hey, you had a great idea last Wednesday, but it’s soooo gone now.
 Just thought you’d like to know.”